kyaustad/cardyo/README.md

 - 🔗 **URL-Based Storage**: No database required, all data lives in the URL query parameters
 - 📱 **PWA Support**: Installable on mobile and desktop
 - 📷 **QR Code Generation**: Instantly generate and download a QR code for easy sharing
 - 🖥️ **Lightweight & Fast**: Built with Nuxt.js for seamless performance
+- Downlaodable Contact Card (.vcf)

 ## 🛠️ Tech Stack